About the course

-GCSE English Language, Maths and Science grade C or 4 achieved at time of application.
+You must have already achieved GCSE English Language, Maths and Science grade C or 4 at time of application.

 An A or AS level in Mathematics would also be desirable.
 However, we are also able to take into consideration mathematical elements of your degree.

 ‘Teaching is the most difficult profession of all.
 The only time a physician comes close to doing what a teacher does is when the doctor faces an emergency room of multiple patients with multiple conditions, all of whom need immediate attention.
 That’s what a teacher deals with every day in a class of 30.’

 Adapted from Educational Leadership, Vol 67 (5), February 2010

 You need a high standard of personal organisation, a willingness to learn, a passion for your subject and, above all, a desire to work with young people to help them achieve their potential.